KosmosisDire/obsidian-webpage-export/README.md

 > Q: Why am I getting a fatal error that ":has" is not a valid selector?
 >
-> A: You need to update obsidian to the latest version by downloading the new installed from obsidian's website.
+> A: You need to update obsidian to the latest version by downloading the new installer from obsidian's website.
+Both the installer version and current version need to be updated, so you actually have to go to obsidian.md and download the installer from there again.

 > Q: Why won't the graph view load?
 >